cgnd/hackster-water-level-sensor/hackster_project/story.md

 ## Over-the-Air Firmware Updates

 What happens when we need to update the device firmware in the field?
-It's not very much fun having to disassemble the device and flash it with a JTAG programmer every time the firmware changes...
+It's not very much fun having to disassemble the device and flash it with a SWD programmer every time the firmware changes...

 Golioth provides a robust Over-the-Air firmware update service which can be used to update the device firmware via the cellular network.
 This includes the ability to group devices into cohorts for progressively updating a fleet of devices over time.

-The README.md in the firmware repository [describes how to configure firmware updates](https://github.com/cgnd/hackster-water-level-sensor/tree/main?tab=readme-ov-file#ota-firmware-update) in the Golioth cloud console.
+The [README.md](https://github.com/cgnd/hackster-water-level-sensor/blob/main/README.md) in the firmware repository [describes how to configure firmware updates](https://github.com/cgnd/hackster-water-level-sensor/tree/main?tab=readme-ov-file#ota-firmware-update) in the Golioth cloud console.

 The first step is to create a firmware "Package" by uploading the OTA firmware binaries (ending in `zephyr.signed.bin`) downloaded from the [Releases](https://github.com/cgnd/hackster-water-level-sensor/releases) page.